alloy-d/short/_posts/short/2011-11-02-train-station-at-the-top-of-the-world.markdown

 as usual.
 I've never again been to the station at the top of the world, but every time I get close to my transfer, I close my book and listen for the announcement a little earlier.
-And every time I exit onto the platform, I stare long and hard at the dark, empty horizon and wonder where I might have been if I'd gotten off at that station for good.
+And every time I exit onto the platform, I stare long and hard at the dark horizon and wonder where I might have been if I'd gotten off at that station for good.